bee-Michi/bee-Michi/README.md

 Q: What do you do?

-A: Many python scripting, but also some javascript, thoug all of my works are python, apart from pull requests ;)
+A: Manily python scripting, but also some javascript, thoug all of my works are python, apart from pull requests ;)

 Q: What are you currently learning?